Activation is a part of the License request and refresh process.

 Deploy, maintain, and run custom scripts or programs as Checks, if desired

-Periodically connect to the Avantra Master to tell if it is still alive
+Periodically connect to the Avantra Server to tell if it is still alive

 Collect and aggregate Performance data

-Listen for configuration data and special commands sent by Avantra Master
+Listen for configuration data and special commands sent by Avantra Server

 Configuration of the Avantra Agents is kept centrally in the Avantra Database and is transmitted to the Avantra Agent whenever configuration items change.
 Data sent to and from the Avantra Agent is encrypted using HTTPS.